-Why are kiln dried sofa frames better than air dried or any other kind?
-Kiln dried sofa frames are considered a safe bet that your sofa frame is strong enough to last you a long time for several reasons.
-However, before we go into those reasons, you have to remember that it is not just important to look for kiln dried frames, but kiln-dried frames.
+Why are kiln-dried sofa frames better than air-dried or any other kind?
+They are considered a safe bet in terms of being strong enough to last a long time for several reasons.
+However, before we going into those reasons, remember that it is not just important to look for kiln-dried frames, but hardwood kiln-dried frames.

 Different Types of Wood

-Soft woods come from evergreen trees such as pines and cedar.
-This type of wood can bend or dent easily and therefore is not suitable where you need strength, such as in sofa frames.
-So while it is good to look for kiln dried wood, remember to as if the frame is constructed from hardwood rather than soft wood.
+Softwoods come from evergreen trees, such as pines and cedar.
+This type of wood can bend or dent easily and, therefore, is not suitable where strength is needed, such as sofa frames.
+When looking for a kiln-dried wood frame, remember to seek one constructed from hardwood rather than softwood.

-Air drying can also work well, but since often times the process is not controlled enough, so you cannot be sure that the wood's moisture content is sufficiently reduced.
+Air drying can also work well, but, oftentimes the process is not controlled enough, so you cannot be sure that the wood's moisture content is sufficiently reduced.

 Metal sofa frames are available, too, but metal can be prone to oxidation along with seasonal changes.
 Changes in humidity can affect metal frames, so look for one that has been treated to protect against atmospheric changes.

-Plywood frames as long as they are thick enough can also work well.
-As a matter of fact, many leading manufacturers now use well-constructed plywood frames.
+Plywood frames, as long as they are thick enough, can also work well. in fact, many leading manufacturers now use well-constructed plywood frames.

-Kiln-dried frames are superior because you can be sure about the reduction of the moisture content to a satisfactory level—just make sure they are made from hardwood and not softwood.
+Kiln-dried sofa frames are superior because you can be sure about the reduction of the moisture content to a satisfactory level—just make sure they are made from hardwood and not softwood.